Updated: Jan 10

 If you don’t get a response to your pitch, send a follow up email after 14 days.
 I personally like to respond from the pitch email I’ve previously sent.
 Some shows are busy and may request you fill out a waiting list form to apply as a guest later on.

 If they respond and decline your offer be sure to thank them for considering you.
 You can ask for any feedback in their decision if they’re open to providing it.
-Keep your chin up, kid.
-Perhaps your expertise, content or personal brand isn’t what they’re looking for.
-No biggie.
+Perhaps your expertise, content or personal brand in alignment with theirs.

 No matter the outcome, always be sure to respond with a thank you note.
 They are doing you a favour by considering you.
 If your pitch is accepted, ask for your next steps in the production and planning process.
 Offer to send a short bio to make the host’s job easy when introducing you, and ask about any additional marketing material they may require, such as a headshot or your social media links for the show notes.